sonkd/myblog/_pages/about.md

 I began my career as a mobile app game designer for three years, where I developed skills in **user experience** and customer psychology.
 This sparked my curiosity to explore further.
 My favorite book, ["On the Way to Fun](https://www.amazon.com/Way-Fun-Emotion-Based-Approach-Successful/dp/1568815824){:target="_blank"}: An Emotion-Based Approach to Successful Game Design", taught me the key difference between buying and creating: to build with passion and mind, and to craft with skills and tools.

 In recent years, I have worked in the field of Digital Product Design in the finance/banking industry and consulted for several blockchain projects.
 This has given me a broad view of financial systems, from micro to macro, and how various factors influence decisions at individual, group, and national levels.
 It's too BIG 😂.
 Now, I'm studying psychology behavior to understand how customers buy and make decisions.
 My most interested topic is [Bias in Product Design](/research/2023-12-13-bias).
+Check my project [Stuffunseen.com](https://stuffunseen.com/)

 I still dreamed of my dream when I was a kid-an artist 🧑‍🎨.
 That can help me answer *"Who am I?"* question.